medikoo/es6-set/README.md

 ### Usage

-If you want to make sure your environement implements `Set`:
+If you want to make sure your environement implements `Set`, do:

 ```javascript
 require('es6-set/implement');
 ```

-If you'd like to use native version if it exists and fallback to polyfill if it doesn't, but without implementing `Set` into global scope, do:
+If you'd like to use native version when it exists and fallback to polyfill if it doesn't, but without implementing `Set` on global scope, do:

 ```javascript
 var Set = require('es6-set');